M64GitHub/1st-shot/README.md

 - `ObstacleManager` - Asteroid field
 - `WeaponManager` - Player weapons
 - `SoundManager` - Audio (optional, graceful degradation)
-- `ExplosionManager` - Particle effects
+- `ExplosionManager` - Spawns as many as required, also delayed
 - ... and 9 more!

 Clean separation of concerns, easy to extend.